Research

 Conjoint experiments are fast becoming one of the dominant experimental methods within the social sciences.
 Despite several scholars advancing novel ways to model heterogeneity within this type of design, the relationship between these new quantities and the conjoint design is underdeveloped.
 In this note, we clarify how conjoint heterogeneity can be construed as a set of nested, causal parameters that correspond to the levels of the conjoint design.
 We then use this framework to propose a new estimation strategy that allows researchers to evaluate treatment effect heterogeneity and which exhibits good statistical properties.
 Replicating two conjoint experiments, we first demonstrate our theoretical argument, and then show how this method helps uncover interesting heterogeneity.
 To accompany this paper, we provide new a R package, cjbart, that allows researchers to model heterogeneity in their experimental conjoint data.

-• Efficient Multiple Imputation for Diverse Data in Python and R: MIDASpy and rMIDAS (with Ranjit Lall), Journal of Statistical Software, Vol. 107, No. 9 (2023), pp. Jan-38.
+• Efficient Multiple Imputation for Diverse Data in Python and R: MIDASpy and rMIDAS (with Ranjit Lall), Journal of Statistical Software, Vol. 107, No. 9 (2023), pp. 1-38.
 Abstract

 This paper introduces software packages for efficiently imputing missing data using deep learning methods in Python (MIDASpy) and R (rMIDAS).
 The packages implement a recently developed approach to multiple imputation known as MIDAS, which involves introducing additional missing values into the dataset, attempting to reconstruct these values with a type of unsupervised neural network known as a denoising autoencoder, and using the resulting model to draw imputations of originally missing data.
 These steps are executed by a fast and flexible algorithm that expands both the quantity and the range of data that can be analyzed with multiple imputation.
 To help users optimize the algorithm for their particular application, MIDASpy and rMIDAS offer a host of user-friendly tools for calibrating and validating the imputation model.
 We provide a detailed guide to these functionalities and demonstrate their usage on a large real dataset.